willharwood/subjectiveimmortality/subjective_immortality.md

 An objection: the two identical versions of me on Mars are, of course, different.
 One travelled there by rocketship, the other was transported there as a beam of information.
 They have different pasts, even if they are physically indistinguishable in the present.
 Why does the same logic not follow for whether one is and the other is not the continuation of my subjective line?

 We lean on the common-sense view, and common-sensical assumptions on our continuity of consciousness, and say: in the past, the two bodies _were_ different, the historical difference was represented by a physical difference (one body carried through space, the other beamed through it); consciousness though is a difference _happening now_.
 It is not a historical fact but a present one.
 Either _I_ am or _I_ am not conscious.
-That is a difference in the present, and so by our physicalist assumptions, must be reflected somehow in the present physical state too.
+That is a difference in the present, and so by our physicalist assumptions, must be reflected somehow in the present physical state.

 We come to the conclusion that either the common-sense view is wrong, or _matter does not matter_.
 That it is the pattern that counts, and even if you were turned to information and reconstituted two hundred million kilometres away, it would still be you, and you in the sense that your real, subjective experience of being beamed to Mars is not oblivion, but waking up on Mars.

-## Where we have got to: subjective immortality
+## Subjective immortality

 We began with the common-sense view.
 A physicalist, un-supernatural set of assumptions of what existence is.
 There are mysteries, to be sure.
 How can certain arrangements of atoms think and feel?
 And there is an assumption that our conscious life is finite, that our subjective experience ends and nothing follows it.
 We have probed this idea by considering two questions: what is it like to not yet be alive, and what is it like to be dead.
 Or rather: what is it like to _not yet be conscious_, and what is it like to _never again be conscious_.
 It is easy to answer the first question.
 What it is like is that you are immediately conscious.
 After all, there is no _like_ until you are conscious, and no sense of time until you are conscious.
-To the second question, the inspiration of "vast most-eaten musical brocades", we groped towards an answer.
+To the second question, we groped towards an answer.
 What if the question itself is ill-formed?
 What if there is always a future in which you are conscious?
 That it will never be true that you will never again be conscious?
 If that were so, then the two questions collapse into one.
 What is it like to be dead?
 You are conscious again.
 We used the common-sense view to justify, or at least make plausible, our hypothesis.
 We argued that the _pattern_ and only the pattern is important, and that any pattern will inevitably recur.

 This is subjective immortality: one experience after another, forever.